grow/grow.dev/content/docs/reference/partials.md

 a specific page if possible, but rather the partials’ design.
 [See our full style guide on naming partials]([url('/content/style/partials.md')]).

-Taking advantage partial system Partials can be easily reused across different pages.
+Taking advantage partial system, partials can be easily reused across different pages.
 You can even selectively render different partials per locale.

 The following example would should show a different “about” page for Canada.